Putnam County, TN

 Web Stings

 Putnam County is in northern Tennessee.
-Almost half of its population of about 74,000 reside in Cookeville, a city of about 31,000 residents.
-Prostitution and child sex trafficking, both web- and business-based, has been identified as a problem and generated numerous complaints from residents to law enforcement.
+Almost half of its population of about 81,000 reside in Cookeville, the county seat.
+Prostitution and child sex trafficking, both web- and business-based, have been identified as problems and generated numerous complaints from residents to law enforcement.

 In November 2015, media outlets reported the completion of an additional sting using online advertisements.
 During the investigation, law enforcement arrested four men on charges of patronizing prostitution, and one woman for prostitution.
-One of the johns intercepted during the sting was also charged with solicitation of a minor, as he allegedly attempted to purchase sex from a decoy he thought was an underage girl.
+One of the sex buyers intercepted during the sting was also charged with solicitation of a minor, as he allegedly attempted to purchase access to sexually abuse a decoy he thought was an underage girl.
 Members of the press described the 2015 arrests as part of a “long-term [anti-prostitution] investigation,” suggesting that the sting had remained ongoing from November 2013 to November 2015.

-In February 2017, an undercover human trafficking operation conducted by Special Agents with the Tennessee Bureau of Investigation, Office of the 13th District Attorney General, Cookeville Police Department, Putnam County Sheriff’s Office, and Homeland Security Investigations resulted in the arrest of ten men facing felony charges in a targeted effort to identify individuals attempting to purchase illicit sex from minors.
+In February 2017, an undercover human trafficking operation conducted by Special Agents with the Tennessee Bureau of Investigation, Office of the 13th District Attorney General, Cookeville Police Department, Putnam County Sheriff’s Office, and Homeland Security Investigations resulted in the arrest of ten men facing felony charges in a targeted effort to identify individuals attempting to purchase access to sexually abuse minors.

 “With each similar operation we conduct, we want to send the same message; that we will not tolerate the sexual exploitation of any person in our community.
 This is a demand-driven crime, involving men from all kinds of backgrounds.
 As a state, Tennessee has led the fight to see to it that no child or adult falls victim to these sexual predators.”
 [TBI Acting Director]

-The operation occurred February 15th to February 17th, and focused on individuals seeking to engage in commercial sex acts with females under the age of 18, and those engaged in trafficking others for commercial sex acts.
-For all three days, advertisements were placed on backpage.com, and two female TBI Agents posted as individuals offering sex on that site.
+The operation occurred February 15 to February 17, and focused on individuals seeking to engage in commercial sexual exploitation with females under the age of 18, and those engaged in trafficking others for commercial sex acts.
+For all three days, advertisements were placed on Backpage.com, and two female TBI Agents posted as individuals offering sex on that site.
 In the course of the three-day operation, men using 697 unique phone numbers responded to the ads that were posted online, seeking to purchase illicit sex.
 The total number of contacts, such as text messages and calls, was 5,211.

 Key Partners